formancehq/stack/sdks/go/docs/PaymentsApi.md

 ## ReadConnectorConfig

-> ConnectorConfig ReadConnectorConfig(ctx, connector).Execute()
+> ConnectorConfigResponse ReadConnectorConfig(ctx, connector).Execute()

-Read connector config
+Read the config of a connector